Are credit card exchange rate good

 Rewards

-• 6 Points on on every $1 you spend at Sobeys, Safeway, IGA, Foodland & Participating Co-ops
+• 6 Points per $1 spent at Sobeys, Safeway, IGA, Foodland & Participating Co-ops

-• 5 Points dining and at other eligible grocery stores, entertainment purchases which includes movies, theatre, and ticket agencies
+• 5 Points per $1 spent on eligible dining, other grocery stores, entertainment purchases including movies, theatre, and ticket agencies

-• 3 Point on Rides which includes rideshare, buses, taxis, subways and more
+• 3 Points per $1 spent on rides which includes rideshare, buses, taxis, subways and more

-• 3 Points on eligible streaming services (Netflix, Spotify, Disney+, Crave and more)
+• 3 Points per $1 spent on eligible streaming service payments (Netflix, Spotify, Disney+, Crave and more)

 Insurance